SNOMED-Documents/snomed-editorial-guide/contrast-for-imaging.md

   * Exception: procedures which specify negative contrast which is non-radio-opaque

+This guidance should be applied to new content, the process of updating existing content will be carried out as time and resources permit.

 It is unnecessary to add the word _media_ to contrast.

 It is agreed that the linking word to associate the contrast use with the procedure is  _with_ \- not _for,_ _or,_ etc.

+Additional concept detail is required when it is necessary to know the more precise nature of contrast (e.g. iodinated with various osmolalities, barium, or gas).

 ## Imaging without contrast